Raj-Gopika/Doc_Analyzer_Bot/Readme.md

 You can find the full course on : https://www.linkedin.com/learning/advanced-python-projects-build-ai-applications.

 The project is an expansion of the course and the reference files can be also found in the linked in course repository (this is a base modules): https://github.com/LinkedInLearning/advanced-python-projects-build-ai-applications-4465602

+## Required Keys

+You need to have an open AI key and AWS bucket Keys for the Document Analyzer.

+Resources on how to get the keys:
+OpenAI Key:
+AWS S3 Bucket Key: